ScootKit/CustomDCBot/README.md

 * You have to retain a link to the [LICENSE](LICENSE) and this repository in your bot, most likely in your `/help` command.
 * All changes you make to this codebase are subject to these license terms, you cannot remove the link to the license, even if you change large parts of the bot.
 * You may not create a competitor to [SCNX](https://scnx.xyz) or other ScootKit products using this source code.
-* You do not use the "ScootKit" brand name or any other trademarks outside the LICENSE notice.
+* You may not use the "ScootKit" brand name or any other trademarks outside of the LICENSE notice.

 Please read the full [license](LICENSE), as the terms laid out there apply.
 This is not legal advice.

-Failure to abide by these terms might result in deactivation of your bot from Discord or legal action being taken (but we'll act in good faith and usually try to solve the issue before doing anything drastically).
+Failure to abide by these terms might result in deactivation of your bot from Discord or legal action being taken (but we'll act in good faith and usually try to solve the issue before doing anything drastic).

 ## Support development